-- In 2006, a father in Georgia was convicted of battery and cruelty for removing his daughter's clitoris and was sentenced to 10 years in prison - In 2010, a mother in Georgia was charged with FGM after her 10-year old daughter was found to have suffered the procedure - In 2013, a woman in Illinois was found guilty by a jury of aggravated battery and was sentenced to 10 years in prison for cutting her 13-month old daughter - In 2004, a couple was charged with conspiring to violate the federal FGM law for agreeing to perform female genital mutilation at the beguest of an undercover FBI agent. - In 2017, a physician in Michigan was charged under federal FGM legislation for conducting the procedure on two girls from Minnesota and four girls from Michigan; the investigation expanded to additional states including New York, Illinois, and California
+- In 2006, a father in Georgia was convicted of battery and cruelty for removing his daughter's clitoris and was sentenced to 10 years in prison - In 2010, a mother in Georgia was charged with FGM after her 10-year old daughter was found to have suffered the procedure - In 2013, a woman in Illinois was found guilty by a jury of aggravated battery and was sentenced to 10 years in prison for cutting her 13-month old daughter - In 2004, a couple was charged with conspiring to violate the federal FGM law for agreeing to perform female genital mutilation at the bequest of an undercover FBI agent - In 2017, a physician in Michigan was charged under a federal anti-FGM law for conducting the procedure on nine victims, some of which were transported from Minnesota and Illinois which had existing anti-FGM legislation with strong associated penalties.
+The district court judge presiding over the case ruled the federal anti-FGM stature to be unconstitutional in 2018.

-\ In 2018, a district court judge ruled that the federal anti-FGM law was unconstitutional.
+^{} In 2018, a district court judge ruled that the federal anti-FGM law was unconstitutional.
 The final outcome is still pending.
-Though the Department of Justice declined to appeal this decision, congressional leaders may still take action to affirm the constitutionality of the law.
+Though the Department of Justice declined to appeal this decision, congressional leaders are currently taking action to defend the constitutionality of the law.